MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 ### Build and deploy

 Building your project produces your .mez file or extension file.
 Power Query extensions are bundled in a ZIP file and given a .mez file extension.
-At runtime, Power BI Desktop loads extensions from [Documents]\Microsoft Power BI Desktop\Custom Connectors.

->[!NOTE]
-> Data Connector projects don't support custom post build steps to copy the extension file to your [Documents]\Microsoft Power BI Desktop\Custom Connectors directory.
-If this is something you want to do, you might want to use a third party extension.

 Extensions are defined within an M section document.
 A section document has a slightly different format from the query document(s) generated in Power Query.
 Code you import from Power Query typically requires modification to fit into a section document, but the changes are minor.
 Section document differences you should be aware of include: